Perturbations and the Future Conformal Boundary: Derivations and results for a more realistic radiation component

 As an example of the actual evolution with the new starting $\eta$, we show the development of the potentials $\Phi$ and $\Psi$ for $\eta_{\rm start}=0.013$ and $K\approx2.476845$, which we believe corresponds to the first allowed mode, in \cref{fig:Psi-Phi-proper-eta}.

-The plot is as usual in terms of $s=1/a$ on the $x$-axis, so reads from right to left as the universe proceeds from `decoupling' at the right hand edge, through to the symmetrical point at the left hand edge.
+The plot is as usual in terms of $s=1/a$ on the $x$ axis, so reads from right to left as the universe proceeds from ``decoupling'' at the right-hand edge, through to the symmetrical point at the left-hand edge.
 As mentioned, there are large variations near the FCB itself ($s=0$), which is why we chose $\eta_{\rm start}=1$ for the majority of the examples.
 Despite the very different appearance, the structure of the variations in perturbed quantities is qualitatively similar to that found before for $K\approx2.605$, making us confident that this is indeed the first allowed mode.